 Jessica M. McClure, PsyD, is the clinical director of the Division of Behavioral Medicine and Clinical Psychology and Director of Mental Health Clinical Initiatives, Mind Brain Behavior Collaborative, at Cincinnati Children’s Hospital Medical Center.
 Dr. McClure has published and presented extensively on cognitive-behavioral therapy with children and adolescents. (e.g., CBT Express: Effective 15-Minute Techniques for Treating Children and Adolescents, McClure, Friedberg, Thordarson, & Keller, 2019)

-MOC: Successful completion of this CME activity enables the participant to earn MOC points in the American Board of Pediatrics’ Maintenance of Certification (MOC) program.
+APB MOC Part 2: Successful completion of this CME activity enables the participant to earn 1.25 MOC Part 2 points per session in the American Board of Pediatrics’ (ABP) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABP MOC credit.

 For More Information or to Register

 Please use the following link to register: Link coming soon.

 If you need further information or have questions or concerns please contact the Center for Telehealth - Project ECHO team at C2C@cchmc.org or 513-803-8353.